openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 * Set **Piper** as **Text-to-Speech**.
 * Set your **Default Voice**.

-In case you would like to setup these settings via a text file, you can edit the file `runtime.cfg` in `$OPENHAB_ROOT/conf/services` and set the following entries:
+In case you would like to set up these settings via a text file, you can edit the file `runtime.cfg` in `$OPENHAB_ROOT/conf/services` and set the following entries:

 ```
 org.openhab.voice:defaultTTS=pipertts